kathy999555/blockchain-developer-bootcamp-final-project/README.md

 Accessing or running project on local node instructions:
-Clone project repository onto your local machine: git clone https://github.com/kathy999555/blockchain-developer-bootcamp-final-project.git cd blockchian-developer-bootcamp-final-project
+Clone project repository onto your local machine: git clone https://github.com/kathy999555/blockchain-developer-bootcamp-final-project.git cd blockchain-developer-bootcamp-final-project
 Create a file called .secret There add in your private key for any metamask account.
 It doesn't matter if there is nothing on it.
 In terminal run: npx hardhat test (if want to test) Then run: npx hardhat node
 In another terminal run: npx hardhat run scripts/deploy.js --network localhost The terminal should show 2 addresses: ticketMarket contract deployed to 'address given' and ticket contract deployed to 'address give'.
-Copy these addresses and paste then im the config.js file in given spots.
+Copy these addresses and paste then in the config.js file in given spots.
 Then put private key in the secret document.
 Then in terminal run: npm run dev
 Get website (http://localhost:3000) given and put in a browser - test ethers are given in terminal with hardhat node